Permits for those who require accessible parking spaces

 Applying for a Disabled Student Permit

-- Contact the Disability Resource Center (UK Students) or Disability Student Services (BCTC Students).
+- Contact the Disability Resource Center (UK Students) or Disability Support Services (BCTC Students).
 They will assist you in gathering documentation from your physician, filling out application forms and providing you with a temporary permit while your forms are being processed.
 Additionally, they can assist you with any other special needs associated with attending classes at UK or BCTC.
 You may also print the disabled parking application directly from the web prior to contacting Disability Resources.

 - Submit your application and supporting documentation to Disability Resource Center (UK Students) or Disability Student Services (BCTC Students).

 - Your application will be reviewed by the Application Review Committee for Parking for Persons with Disabilities.